vinodghai/FetchRewardsReceiptProcessor/README.md

      - `total` cannot be null
      - `items` cannot be null and must have at least one item
    - If the validation fails, appropriate error responses are returned.
+   - Finally, it returns a `ReceiptId` object that contains the id of this receipt.

 2. **Retrieve Points**: `GET /receipts/{id}/points`
-   - This endpoint receives the ID of a receipt and returns the saved points associated with that ID.
+   - This endpoint receives the ID of a receipt and returns the saved points associated with that ID in a `ReceiptPoints` object.
    - If there are no points associated with the provided ID, a `PointsNotFoundException` is thrown.
 This exception is caught by an exception handler, which returns an error response.

 ## Models